Chapter 1 Week 1

 1.5 Working directory

-If you are using your own laptop, you can create save your files anywhere.
-However, if you are on the cluster PC you should always save your files on your P:drive.
+If you are using your own laptop, you can create and save your files anywhere.
+However, if you are on the cluster PC, you should always save your files on your P:drive.
 OK - then what?

 1.6 Getting to know Excel

-The main tool we’ll be using throughout the course is Microsoft Excel.
+The main tool we’ll use throughout the course is Microsoft Excel.
 You will be using it to explore, learn about, and manipulate criminological data throughout this course.

 I excel